ashawkey/dimr/README.md

 python evaluation/pcr/eval.py ./pred_meshes
 ```

-We provide the meshes used in our evaluation for reproduction [here](https://drive.google.com/file/d/1_z0nHZQ86-WApr3J0Lw1OV3fL4rrh_V4/view?usp=sharing), it includes the output meshes from `RfD-Net, Ours, Ours-project, and Ours-retrieval`.
+We provide the meshes used in our evaluation for reproduction [here](https://drive.google.com/file/d/1_z0nHZQ86-WApr3J0Lw1OV3fL4rrh_V4/view?usp=sharing), it includes the output meshes from `RfD-Net, Ours, Ours-projection, and Ours-retrieval`.

 The GT meshes can also be found [here](https://drive.google.com/file/d/1ArUgyoSfXuSP34Asf0HrZYbd28yPm0vQ/view?usp=sharing).